FDelporte/langchain4j-javafx-docs-chat/README.md

 # LangChain4J JavaFX Documentation Chat demo application

-This application uses an existing JSON, based on the Azul documentation on [docs.azul.com](https://docs.azul.com), to do provide a chat JavaFX user interface.
+This application uses an existing JSON, based on the Azul documentation on [docs.azul.com](https://docs.azul.com), to provide a chat JavaFX user interface.

 ## Project Setup